* Central bank filed court challenge against mandate change

 * Finance minister, parliament also oppose proposal

-* Row over central bank has hit rand, government bonds (Recasts lede with finmin lodging official challenge)
+* Row over central bank has hit rand, government bonds (Recasts with watchdog's comments)

-Mkhwebane set off a political row last month when she said the South African Reserve Bank's mandate should focus on growth and not on inflation and the currency, rattling investors and the rand.
+The head of the Public Protector Busisiwe Mkhwebane, set off a political row last month when she said the South African Reserve Bank's mandate should focus on growth rather than inflation and the currency - rattling investors and the rand.

 "The Public Protector is empowered, by the constitution, to take appropriate remedial action with regard to any improper conduct in the state affairs or conduct, or conduct in the state affairs which may result in any impropriety or prejudice," Mosana said.

 Gigaba and opponents of the proposal say Mkhwebane was exceeding her mandate in making the recommendation.
 Critics say that Mkhwebane's role is to confront maladministration, not make central bank policy.